marcona/codjo-tools-github/README.md

 =================

 A very simple tool for github to be used in command line.
-It will be used to manage codjo project
+It will be used to manage codjo framework project (https://github.com/codjo or http://www.codjo.net/)

 Example :